+JD students may earn only one concentration.
 Degree candidates interested in enhancing their career opportunities with the JD Concentration in Sustainability must complete a minimum of 16 sustainability credit hours, including 9 required credits, and must graduate with a cumulative overall GPA of 3.0 and a GPA of 3.25 in sustainability coursework.

 JD candidates are allowed to apply up to 8 LLM credits toward the JD with the permission of the appropriate center director.
 (IBT-identified courses may have additional prerequisites.)
 Joint JD/LLM in Real Estate Law candidates may apply up to 10 LLM credits towards both degrees.
 These credits may also count towards the JD Concentration in Sustainability.

 Students who matriculated prior to August 16, 2019, are subject to degree requirements in place when they first enrolled, provided they complete those requirements within the time limit for degree completion and do not interrupt their enrollment without formal approval.
 Students should consult the appropriate concentration faculty director regarding their concentration requirements.

 - Real Estate: Energy Law (JD 509/RE 509, 2 Credits)

 - Real Estate: Natural Resources Law (JD 420/RE 420, 2 Credits)

 - Real Estate Transactions (JD 439, 3 Credits)*

 - Real Estate: Environmental Controls & Concerns (JD 426/RE 426, 2 Credits)